 Oregon man rides from Canada to Mexico for suicide awareness

-Doug Peterson remembers coming home from work and walking around to the back yard, drawn there by the joyful sound of teenage laughter, and finding that his son’s friends had set up the family trampoline by the swimming pool.
+Doug Petersen remembers coming home from work and walking around to the backyard, drawn by the joyful sound of teenage laughter, and finding that his son’s friends had set up the family trampoline by the swimming pool.

 With a combination of grin and grimace, he would watch the boys do flips and tricks into the cold, blue water.

-“I’d be like, ‘Guys, you can’t be doing that.
+“I’d be like: ‘Guys, you can’t be doing that.
 Someone is going to get hurt.’
-And three days later, I’d come home and there was the trampoline again,” Doug recalled.
-“We raised our kids to be free-thinkers.
+And three days later, I’d come home and there was the trampoline again,” Petersen recalled.
+“We raised our kids to be free thinkers.
 They could choose what they wanted in terms of religion or politics.
-And that’s why I would beat myself up over, the fact that maybe we did too good of a job.”
+And that’s why I would beat myself up over the fact that maybe we did too good of a job.”

-“Page was a free thinker,” he finally continues, “and he must have though, ‘I don’t want to be here.'”
+“Page was a free thinker,” he finally continued, “and he must have thought, ‘I don’t want to be here.'”

-It was January 2015 that 17-year-old Page Peterson, the carefree boy who pitched on the baseball field and tore down the slopes on his snowboard, took his own life.
-He was among more than 2,000 teenagers his age that would commit suicide in that year alone, a number that is both staggering and heartbreaking.
+It was in January 2015 that 17-year-old Page Petersen, the carefree boy who pitched on the baseball field and tore down the slopes on his snowboard, took his own life.
+He was among more than 2,000 teenagers that would die by suicide in that year alone, a number that is both staggering and heartbreaking.

-Most heartbroken may have been Doug, who was so wracked by survivor’s guilt that it took him a year just to find the willpower to get moving.
+Most heartbroken may have been Doug Petersen, who was so racked by survivor’s guilt that it took him a year to find the willpower to get moving.
 But once he did, the auctioneer from Oregon refused to stop, ultimately turning a rediscovered passion for cycling into a charity ride to raise money and awareness for National Suicide Prevention Month.

 Throughout September, he will be riding from the Canadian border to the Mexican border, a distance of 1,472 miles.
 His wife, Lori, will follow in a camper van and he’ll be joined along the way by cycling clubs, high school groups and everyday people as he illustrates that “we are never alone on this journey in life.”

-So quite naturally, the company turned to its familiar socks, creating a special edition pair that includes the phone number for the suicide prevention hotline right on the sole.
-The brand also will donate $2 for each pair to the American Foundation for Suicide Prevention, and it is planning “social media fireside chats” with special guests throughout the month.
+So the company turned to its familiar socks, creating a special edition pair that includes the phone number for a suicide prevention hotline on the sole.
+The brand will donate $2 for each pair to the American Foundation for Suicide Prevention.

 “Doug and I were chatting about Page, and both of us are kind of fixers by nature.
 We hear something that bothers us or isn’t right and we have to do something,” Stuart explained.
 “I know their family well.
 I know how amazing of parents they are, and this one hit me hard.
 I know they would have done anything for their kids.”